IT Powers Remote Work. It is Time to make IT your Superpower

 Setting yourself up for the remote work environment will need the following:

 Structure: The recent hybrid work cycle will help illustrate projects or programs that can permanently move to remote and phased-out models.
 However, businesses have to challenge the need to revert to the previous operating model to define them.
 A simple case should be made before going back to on-site models, which involve any process and service transitioned or temporarily terminated by COVID-19.

 People: Team leaders should consider whether smaller groups of specific role models are more successful than standard environments to adapt to hybrid work models.
 Once the pandemic settles, it should be strictly checked to move back to larger teams.
 Also, key staff would still need to be the best judge regarding whether the additional organizational complexity adds value.

 Process: Companies should identify the procedures that have minimized the risk of misalignment, increased transparency of operations, and enhanced productivity.
-Solutions such as daily cadences of meetings or single data sources are useful not only for remote work but also for structuring workflows.
+Solutions such as daily cadences of meetings or single data sources are helpful for remote work and structuring workflows.

-Senior managers should also consider how these solutions can best be incorporated into company DNA, for example, by integrating them in training and embedded materials.
-And later, assimilating that information to team members who can make decisions.
-The process refinements in the remote working will go a long way in driving departmental efficiencies and remove structural bottlenecks that hamper productivity.
+Senior managers should also consider how these solutions can best be incorporated into company DNA, for example, by integrating them in training and embedded materials—and later, assimilating that information to team members who can make decisions.
+The process refinements in remote working will go a long way in driving departmental efficiencies and removing structural bottlenecks that hamper productivity.

 Remote working has been at the forefront amidst the pandemic, and it seems like this new normal is here to stay.
 Challenging times need a robust response, and an agile enterprise is always ready for that.
-Start with making the right choices for your business as you prepare for the future keeping the network and security safety in mind for the remote working environment.
+Start with making the right choices for your business as you prepare for the future, keeping the remote working environment’s network and security safety in mind.